-Column b - Description of Property
+Column b.
+Description of Property

 Real estate.
 Describe the real estate in enough detail so that the IRS can easily locate it for inspection and valuation.
-For each parcel of real estate report the location and, if the parcel is improved, describe the improvements.
+For each parcel of real estate, report the location and, if the parcel is improved, describe the improvements.
 For city or town property, report the street number, ward, subdivision, block and lot, etc. For rural property, report the township, range, landmarks, etc.

 Stocks and bonds.
-For stocks indicate:
+For stocks, give:

-- Number of shares
+- Number of shares:

-- Whether common or preferred
+- Whether common or preferred;

-- Issue
+- Issue;

-- Par value where needed for valuation
+- Par value where needed for valuation:

-- Price per share
+- Price per share:

-- Exact name of corporation
+- Exact name of corporation;

-- Principal exchange upon which sold, if listed on an exchange
+- Principal exchange upon which sold, if listed on an exchange; and

 - CUSIP number.

-For bonds indicate:
+For bonds, give:

-- Quantity and denomination
+- Quantity and denomination;

-- Name of obligor
+- Name of obligor;

-- Date of maturity
+- Date of maturity;

-- Interest rate
+- Interest rate:

-- Interest due date
+- Interest due date;

-- Principal exchange, if listed on an exchange
+- Principal exchange, if listed on an exchange; and

 - CUSIP number.